-Each academic unit must select an Assessment Liaison and, via e-mail, make this selection known to the Chair of the Assessment Committee.
+Each academic unit must select an Assessment Liaison for the following year, and, via e-mail, make this selection known to the Chair of the Assessment Committee at assessment@iwu.edu.

 Spring semester/May Term

 Continue assessment.
 For example, academic units may implement measures and then meet to analyze, discuss, and develop ways to act upon the gathered data/information.